tulasikodi/tulasikodi/README.md

  # PROJECT-2

 ### Customer-Feedback-and-Product-Performance-Analysis using Excel and Power BI

+#### Objective:
+Designed an interactive Power BI dashboard to analyze 23,490 customer reviews, providing actionable insights for a women’s clothing e-commerce business.

+#### Key Contributions:
+Cleaned and processed data for analysis.

+Performed sentiment analysis to classify reviews.

+Created visuals to track product performance and customer preferences.

+Highlighted insights like fitting issues in jackets and top-performing categories like Intimates and Trends.

+#### Skills Used: Excel, Power BI, Data Cleaning, Sentiment Analysis, Visualization.

   [To see my work,just click here](https://github.com/tulasikodi/Customer-Feedback-and-Product-Performance-Analysis/blob/main/README.md)